“What can you make with a Cricut Maker?” Let’s find out with these amazing 35 Cricut Maker projects!

 Make your own cute DIY holiday cards from Scrapbookupdate.com.

 Any little girl would love these glittery mermaid tail party favors from EverydayPartymag.com.
+Or they would make adorable party favors for baby showers too!

 Make personalized party favor boxes with the Cricut double scoring wheel and draw and cut function.